vbass0903/DTCWalkerProject/README.md

 # DTCWalkerProject
-Source Code for weight monitoring walker.
+Source Code + Imports for weight monitoring walker.
 Built using a Raspberry Pi and Load Cells.